Please be aware that this site is having a large update! If you are struggling to find something, please search for it, using the search bar!

 Funding is available from a range of different sources that can support you with the financial costs of getting involved in a range of different opportunities at York.

-York Futures Scholarships are designed to support current students in improving their personal and professional development by allowing them to access experiences they would otherwise not be able to afford.
+York Futures Scholarships are designed to support current undergraduate home students to improve their personal and professional development by allowing them to access employability experiences they would otherwise not be able to afford.

 The University Community Fund, supported by Portakabin, aims to encourage innovation and support volunteers/social entrepreneurs from the University to work with the community to address a community need.